wyuenho/emacs-corfu-pixel-perfect/README.md

-as irrelevant because the original PR could easily be molded into an extension that requires Emacs >= 29, as demonstrated in a separate PR and here, 3) "sacrificing existing styling" that is hostile to accessibility and usablity, by offering an option for the users to opt into, and most centrally, 4) around a collaborator claiming the following as a feature that regressed, despite the author acknowledging it was never intended, and both agreeing it was not ideal, but the author still insisting "the current alignment works better". [^1]
+as irrelevant because the original PR could easily be molded into an extension that requires Emacs >= 29, as demonstrated in a separate PR and here, 3) "sacrificing existing styling" that is hostile to accessibility and usablity, by offering an option for the users to *opt into*, and most centrally, 4) around a collaborator claiming the following as a feature that regressed, despite the author acknowledging it was never intended, and both agreeing it was not ideal, but the author still insisting "the current alignment works better". [^1]